3 mortgage tips that will save you time and money

 Tip #1: Ask about pre-payment privileges.

 The more interest rates rise, the bigger portion of your monthly mortgage payments will go toward the interest versus the principal.
-This is where pre-payment privileges can help you conquer the interest curve, faster.
+Pre-payment privileges can help you pay down your mortgage faster.

 What exactly are pre-payment privileges?

 They offer you the flexibility to prepay a percentage of the mortgage principal before the end of the amortization period—without penalty.
 In some cases, lenders may offer you their ‘best rate’, at the cost of not allowing you to make pre-payments on your mortgage during the set term.
 So be sure to ask your lender what kind of pre-payment privileges your mortgage allows to provide you with the option of making extra payments.